TLearnQ/TL006_Ankith_M/Jan-03-Task/README.md

 ## Overview

 This README documents **two practical tasks** assigned by the manager, covering **Kubernetes Jobs** and **Docker bind mounts**.
-It includes **problem statements, complete workflows, commands, explanations, and deliverables** in a single file.
+It includes **problem statements, complete workflows, commands, explanations, and deliverables** .
 ---

 #  Question 2